 Vivid Sydney brings light artists, musicians and innovative thinkers together from Sydney and all over the world to bathe our city in a warm glow.
 It’s a Sydney event you can enjoy in so many ways, whether you’re wandering the city’s streets exploring countless light sculptures, catching a comedy show or concert, or listening to an inspiring speaker.

-At a time when we need it more than ever, Vivid Sydney shines a light over Darling Harbour through art and creativity.
-From the bizarre and unusual to the charming and quaint, the sculptures and creatives behind Vivid give us new ways to connect with each other and our city.
+Vivid Sydney shines a light over Darling Harbour through art and creativity, from the bizarre and unusual, to the charming and quaint, the sculptures and creatives behind Vivid give us new ways to connect with each other and our city.

 It’s full of surprises and new ways of seeing, hearing, feeling and experiencing, right here in Darling Harbour.